×

 “Wow!
 Still, you look solid.”)

 Quotations from third parties, however, will appear with the guillemets at either end of the complete statement, indicating when the source text has finished.
-When you read French books and newspapers, you’ll come across many quotation marks used in the correct way.
-The more you read, the easier the correct way will be to remember!
+The more French texts you read, the easier it will be to remember how to use guillemets correctly!

 : (the colon)